A dome over Lake Washington? Boeing building spacecraft? Here’s what Seattle Times writers in 1970 predicted for 2020

 “The universal card is a computerized charge card, identification, medical card, travel card, library card, press pass, draft card, passport … well, you name it, this covers it,” he wrote.
 “With this card, you can pull out what information you need for whatever you’re doing.”

-But not every prediction about the high-tech future was a home run.
+But not every prediction about high tech was a home run.

 “Now that none of us any longer has a name, but instead, is identified by the magnetized ink on a computer-card number, I often bore my great-grandchildren with stories about the good old days when everybody had his own name and individual identity,” John J. Reddin wrote in the issue’s introduction.